-- Comfort. those velour ear pads make it so you can wear these for hours and not get fatigued.
+- Comfort.
+The velour ear pads make it so you can wear these for hours and not get fatigued.

-- Replaceable parts, which ensures longevity out of your purchase.
+- Replaceable parts that ensure longevity out of your purchase.

 - Too smooth.
 Like Fonzie except not, these headphones are so chill that they may make you fall asleep!